-Diego Rivera (Kahlo’s famous muralist husband) is often depicted as a narcissist, and an omnivore who devoured women.
+Diego Rivera (Kahlo’s famous muralist husband) is often depicted as a narcissist and an omnivore who devoured women.

 It’s not surprising then that Frida is sometimes painted as the long-suffering, innocent bride of the wicked Diego.

-Yet in actuality Kahlo was no Penelope waiting for decades in virgin martyrdom for the return of her Odysseus.
+Yet in actuality, Kahlo was no Penelope waiting for decades in virgin martyrdom for the return of her Odysseus.

-The intelligent, elegant, sensual, funny, enchanting, beautiful and bawdy Kahlo relished affairs with a veritable who’s who of great male and female artists and thinkers of the 20th century.
+The intelligent, elegant, sensual, funny, enchanting, beautiful, and bawdy Kahlo relished affairs with a veritable who’s who of great male and female artists and thinkers of the 20th century.

-She enjoyed an intimate 10-year affair with Nikolas Muray, a famous photographer and champion fencer.
+Not to mention that she enjoyed an intimate 10-year affair with Nikolas Muray, a famous photographer and champion fencer.

 The cornucopia of Diego and Frida’s friends and lovers probably alternately hurt and helped the creative lives of the luminous couple.

 Tip 4 For Creatives

-Is the trouble we may want to get into at the moment, fueling our creative fire or is it a fancy form of resistance?
+Is the trouble we may want to get into at the moment fueling our creative fire or is it a fancy form of resistance?